DigitalArcPlatform/digitalarcplatform.github.io/pages/index.md

 ## About the DigitalArc team

 Our team got its start at the [Institute for Digital Arts and Humanities](https://idah.indiana.edu/) at Indiana University Bloomington and is now funded by the [Digital Justice Development Grant program at the American Council on Learned Societies](https://www.acls.org/recent-fellows/?program_id=40090&_project_year=2024).

+## Values
+DigitalArc aims to uphold [these values] in fulfilling the social justice goal of our work. (https://claudiatests.github.io/values/)

 ### Principal Project Team:
 - Michelle Dalmau